 Create a list of all that you want to do (the fun stuff, the daily stuff, life admin tasks etc.), and put all of it into your calendar.
 Plan for a time to do everything.
 By doing this, you have the plan to get everything done.
 You can trust your schedule and calendar and be able to focus on what is planned.
 You can get more realistic about how long a task takes and what you can actually get done in a day.

-Your calendar might crazy busy, but it’s actually very flexible!
+Your calendar might be crazy busy, but it’s very flexible!
 You can move things around.
-I have scheduled time for meal planning, grocery shopping, eating meals and working out, reading, and more!
+I have scheduled time for meal planning, grocery shopping, eating meals working out, reading, and more!
 I have a routines schedule, a business schedule, a personal calendar, a calendar for Khushi, a calendar for travels, events, adventure & experiences AND a to-do calendar (for action-related tasks), a reminders calendar (for reminders), and a bills and expenses calendar (to see when bills are due).

 If it looks overwhelming, I just uncheck everything.
 I usually only have my to-do list open when I am working.
 I also colour-code my routine schedule events and my calendars so that I can easily see at a glance what is what.